Moniruzzaman2525/Personal-Portfolio-Blog-Website/README.md

 ```

 ### 3️⃣ **Set Up Environment Variables**
-Create a `.env.local` file in the root directory and add the following:
+Create a `.env` file in the root directory and add the following:

 ```
 # API Configuration
-NEXT_PUBLIC_API_URL=http://localhost:5000
 IMG_UPLOAD_API_KEY=your_imgbb_api_key

 # Authentication